open-craft/xblock-group-project-v2/docs/development.md

 process.

 Integration tests are built on top of selenium and [bok_choy][bok-choy].
-They execute a real web server running a XBlock workbench, so their run time is significantly larger than that of unittests.
+They execute a real web server running a XBlock workbench, so their run time is significantly longer than that of the unit tests.

-Helper file `run_tests.py` is provided to run python unittests and integration tests.
-It runs Django and workbench under the hood, so it accepts the same parameters as Django unit test runner.
+A helper script called `run_tests.py` is provided to run python unit tests and integration tests.
+It runs Django and the edX XBlock SDK workbench under the hood, so it accepts the same parameters as the Django unit test runner.

 Examples: